ReVanced/revanced-manager/docs/3_troubleshooting.md

 - 🚫 App not installed as package conflicts with an existing package

-  An existing installation of the app you're trying to patch is conflicting with the patched app (i.e., the existing version of the app doesn't allow upgrading to the patched version, or a different copy of the app causes a conflict).
+  An existing installation of the app you're trying to patch conflicts with the patched app (i.e., signature mismatch or downgrade).
 Uninstall the existing app before installing the patched app.

 - ❗️ Error code `135`, `139` or `1` when patching the app